AndreMicheletti/rpg-stats-generator/classes/readme.md

-# RPG-Stats ( Work In Progress)
+# RPG-Stats /classes ( Work In Progress)

-This is a Python script to generate randomized RPG character sheets
+This folder is used to store the classes `.json` files